Astienth/BendyInkMachine_bHaptics/README.md

 # Effects

-Player physics, jumping, using weapons, getting hurt, healing but most of the effects are events based like jumpscares and spoky events 😨
+Player physics, jumping, using weapons, getting hurt, healing but most of the effects are events based like jumpscares and spooky events 😨

 # Installation